Collision induced coherence in plasma and Branching Ratio in multilevel system

-Our ultimate goal is the comparison of intensities of spontaneous emissions on the visible transition on one hand and on the ultraviolet transition on the other.
+Our ultimate goal is the comparison of intensities of spontaneous emissions on the visible transition and on the ultraviolet transition.
 As we shall derive in the next section, these intensities are linearly proportional to the population of $|B\ket$ state and $|a\ket$ state, correspondingly.
 Both these populations can be obtained from the solution of equations (\ref{DDD})-(\ref{DDB}) and inverted conversion formulas (\ref{rDD})-(\ref{rDB}).
 It is not difficult to obtain exact steady-state solutions for all three dressed-states density matrix elements in above equations.
 However, we prefer to make yet another simplification in order to bring physics in the clearest possible form.

 We assume that pumping rates are much faster than decay processes, particularly faster than the fastest decay rate $\gamma_{UV}$.
 Note that the spontaneous emission rate $\gamma_{UV}$ is two orders of magnitude greater than decay rate $\gamma_{vis}$ on the visible transition.
 Clearly, this difference is attributed to the cubic dependence of spontaneous decay rates on the transition frequency.
 In its turn, the high efficiency of pumping processes arises from frequent collisions of ions with free electrons (note that the electron concentration $N_e$ exceeds the value of $10^{18} cm^{-3}$).
 Finally, we formulate our assumption in the form of strong inequality \be r_{vis},r_{e} \gg \gamma_{UV},\gamma_{vis} \ee